-Jennie Golding - President
+Jennie Golding - Immediate Past President

 From an Oxford mathematics first degree and research, Jennie spent 35 years teaching maths to 3-93 year olds.
 She joined the MA and ATM as an undergraduate, and is passionate about developing the potential of the range of young people so that they can enjoy confident and effective engagement with mathematics.
 Jennie has worked in Primary and Secondary teacher development across the globe, increasingly combining that with teaching in schools, and has also engaged extensively with mathematics education policy, latterly as vice-chair of ACME.
 She now works in Higher Education, developing mathematics teachers and researching what is needed to do that effectively.

-Tom Roper - President Designate
+Mike Askew - President Designate

 Peter Ransom - Chair of Council

 Peter is a Past President of The Mathematical Association, a freelance mathematics educator and granddad.
 He has devoted over 30 years to teaching mathematics in state schools from Northumberland to Hampshire.
 Peter is a member of most mathematical organisations and is often seen doing mathematics masterclasses in period costume.
 He is keen to raise awareness of the benefit of using history of mathematics and STEM in the mathematics classroom.
 Currently he is working with the TSST at Southampton University.